-In SOLABS QM, it is possible to set Due Dates on document workflows (review, approval and retire cycles).
+In SOLABS QM10, it is possible to set Due Dates on document workflows (review, approval and retire cycles).
 When Due Dates are set, this will trigger notifications for task due or late (reviewers or approvers can only be due or late on review/approval/retire cycles if Due Dates are set).

 Due Dates can be set by selecting the attribute Use due dates set on document workflow tasks on the Authoring screen for a document and then completing the Delay to review/approve field when setting the Document Workflow.